yshok9192/portfoli-ori/Final_Project_3.md

 ### Design Decisions

 I wanted the color scheme of my final product to reflect the topic itself: lots of light and bright shades of brown, forest greens, and even some splashes of red to capture the color of ripened coffee cherries before they are turned into coffee beans.
+Creating a mood board definitely helped establish a tone for the visualization.
 The color choice for each visualization followed that logic as well, although I felt like there could be some confusion on the viewer end if they see the map of countries who have been reported to use forced/child labor and wonder if the color choice means anything, and was indeed asked about that during my presentation, so I changed the color scheme slightly to match the info being communicated.

 Finding compelling images was a little tricky at times, but I was able to find license-free images on [Unsplash](https://unsplash.com/) and included them in my presentation with proper attribution.
 I wanted to focus on the coffee itself, but given I do talk about labor rights and wage exploitation I felt it was important to include photos of people picking/growing coffee.